abdulbaqi02/Event-Ticketing-DApp/README.md

 # Ticketing dApp
 This is an application for creating events, buy and sell tickets on the Ethereum blockchain.
-This prototype was developed as part of the "Blockchain" Seminar at QUEST Nawabshah Uiversity.
+This prototype was developed as part of the "Blockchain" Seminar at QUEST Nawabshah University.